i2-wustl/gic-toolkit/README.md

 ## Architecture

 `gic-tk` is designed as a command-line application that consists of various subcommands to deal with various aspects of PIC-SURE maintenance and administration.
-Currnently, there's one subcommand `irdb` _(see below)_.
+Currently, there's one subcommand `irdb` _(see below)_.

 ## Usage